The importance switching to HUMAN footwear

-Why should you care about switching to barefoot footwear?
+Why should you care about switching to human footwear?

 When most people hear of someone walking around barefoot they think of little kids or hippies.
 Yes a lot of “hippies” are commonly barefoot and they’re onto something (no offense to hippies, they live a type of life more people need to strive towards).
 Going barefoot is about escaping the crappy footwear that dominates the global footwear market today and includes wearing shoes that let your feet act as they would if you were unshod (completely barefoot).